Ironpol/AorusCup/AORUSCUP.md

 ## 7.2 Player Streaming

-Players are allowed to stream their matches.
+Players are allowed to stream their matches with a mandatory 120-second delay.

 ---